 Build with customer empathy

-Why is empathy so important?
-From the first release of a minimum viable product (MVP) to the general availability of a market-grade solution, customer empathy helps us understand and share in the experience of the customer.
-Empathy helps us build a better solution.
+How do we build empathy, and why is customer empathy so important?
+Customer empathy helps us understand and share in the experience of the customer.
+From the first release of a minimum viable product (MVP) to the general availability of a market-grade solution, customer empathy helps us build a better solution.
 More importantly, it better positions us to invent solutions that will encourage adoption.
 In a digital economy, those who can most readily empathize with customer needs can build a brighter future that redefines and leads the market.

 Defining assumptions is a fundamental part of planning.
 The more we plan, the more we see assumptions creep into the foundation of a great idea.
 Assumptions are typically the product of self-empathy.
 In other words, what would I want if I were in this position?
 Starting with the build phase minimizes the period in which assumptions can invade a solution.
 This approach also accelerates the feedback loop with real customers, triggering earlier opportunities to learn and sharpen empathy.